Third Eye Blind: Our Bande Apart and upcoming eighth studio album: 2020–present

 After releasing their sixth studio album Screamer, in October 2019, the band was able to complete the first leg of the tour supporting it, but was forced to cancel the second leg of it in 2020 because of the COVID-19 pandemic—the first time the band had to cancel a tour in 22 years according to Jenkins.
 The band instead performed live online streaming performances, and largely turned to writing more new music instead.
 Jenkins began writing in solitude during the initial wave of lockdowns, and began recording with the rest of the band as soon as the lockdowns ended.

 On July 30, 2021, the band announced their seventh studio album, Our Bande Apart, would be released on September 24, 2021, and released the first single from it, "Box of Bones".
 A second song, "Again", was released ahead of the album on August 20, featuring Best Coast singer Bethany Cosentino.
-The band was able to tour again, in support of the album, in 2022, with a North American tour with Taking Back Sunday and Hockey Dad.
-They also released an acoustic album, Unplugged in June 2022.
-Jenkins described it as "just basically any song that [he] wanted another try at."
-The band put on another North American tour across March and April 2023 as well.
+The band was able to tour again, in support of the album, in 2022, with a North American "Summer Gods" tour with Taking Back Sunday and Hockey Dad.
+The tour was advertised as a 25th anniversary tour, and the band's performance at Red Rocks Amphitheatre was recorded, eventually being released as a live album and concert film in 2024.
+In June 2022, the band released an acoustic album, Unplugged, which Jenkins described as "just basically any song that [he] wanted another try at."
+The band put on another North American tour across March and April 2023 as well; their performance in Montclair, New Jersey at the Wellmont Theater was taped for a PBS special, which aired in May.

 In early 2024, a new iteration of the "Summer Gods" tour was announced, with the band touring with Yellowcard from June to August 2024.
 Jenkins also noted in March that the band was working on a new studio album, and that they wished to release new music prior to the tour, though he was not sure the whole album would be ready for release by then.
 New music did not release prior to the tour; Hargreaves noted that four to six songs were largely recorded since 2022, but still required Jenkins to finish writing and recording lyrics and vocals.

 On March 13, 2025, the band released a new song "Like A Lullaby".
 The song was first performed during their Tiny Desk performance, which was released the same day.
 The track was co-produced by Jenkins and Eric Valentine, who produced the band's debut.

+On January 1, 2026, the band headlined the halftime show at the 2026 Orange Bowl.
+The band is slated to make an appearance on the 2026 Vans Warped Tour.